Joe-Papadocolous/nwspskk/README.md

 Version 1.1:
  - Fixes bug that occurs when a network name contains a space
  - Fixes bug that occurs caused by public networks

+Known problems:
+ - Passwords from networks that use SSO cannot be scraped

+ Ideas:
+  - List all public and SSO network names